tekumara/notes/make.md

 ## Ignore timestamp of dependency

-To trigger a target only when a dependency does not exist:
+To trigger a target only when a dependency does not exist use an [order-only prerequisite](https://www.gnu.org/software/make/manual/make.html#Prerequisite-Types):

 eg:

 ```